RPasquale/Synthetic-Instruct-Data-Creation-Agent/README.md

 This project uses GPT-2 to generate, refine, and evaluate instructional data using a Monte Carlo Tree Search (MCTS) approach.
 The aim is to create high-quality instructional data through several steps, including content transformation, instruction generation, iterative refinement, and cleaning.

-Project Structure
-Main Code
-The main code consists of several key components and functions:

 # MCTS and Node Class Implementation: